incrop/satana/README.md

 Your progress is stored locally.
 Topics where you’ve had more wrong answers or clicked “Don’t know” more often will be suggested more frequently.

 No backend or tracking involved.
-The app is just a few kilobytes of raw HTML, CSS, and JS.
+The app is just a few kilobytes of raw html, css, and js.

-## Kudos
+## Kiitokset

 - To [Mirtl](https://github.com/mirtlbu) for inspiration and suggestions ❤️
 - To [Tuomas Salste](https://www.tuomas.salste.net/doc/numero/sijamuodot.html) for the large collection of inflected numbers I used as a testing suite
 - To [Cursor AI](https://www.cursor.com/) and LLMs involved for helping with design and UI logic.
+- To [realfavicongenerator.net](https://realfavicongenerator.net/) for creating favicon pack from svg.